dask/dask/docs/source/array-creation.rst

    array([0, 1, 4, 9, 16, 25])

-Numpy style slicing
+NumPy style slicing
 -------------------

 .. autosummary::
    store

-You can store dask arrays in any object that supports numpy-style slice assignment like ``h5py.Dataset``:
+You can store Dask arrays in any object that supports NumPy-style slice assignment like ``h5py.Dataset``:

 .. code-block:: Python